 Reading Time: 4 minutes

 At its core, SEO has always been about experimenting.
-We (the collective industry of search engine optimizers) go into any campaign several different ways.
+We (the collective industry of search engine optimizers) go into any campaign in several different ways.
 Some go in with a playbook of best practices and systematically start running through the list.
 Others are more judicious, using data and a hypothesis to guide the order of tasks.
-But in different verticals (of which Google may focus different updates upon), with different levels of search competition, and certain existing factors, the best course of action almost always depends.
+But in different verticals (of which Google may focus different updates upon), and with different levels of search competition and certain existing factors, the best course of action is almost always… well, it depends.

-Ah, the dreaded D word.
+Ah, the dreaded D-word.
 Clients hate it.
 Marketers sometimes use it as a crutch.
 Yet, any number of dependencies are always in play.
+Any SEO who gives you an absolute traffic or ranking gain, without spending several months already working on your site’s SEO, is frankly misleading you.

-When you hire a good SEO company, whether they tell you or not, they are experimenting on your dime.
+When you hire a good SEO company, they are experimenting on your dime (whether they phrase it this way or not).
 You should be accepting of that.
-SEO is, after all, a marketing channel; one that requires small experiments to provide small answers to further your collective knowledge.
+SEO is, after all, a marketing channel; it’s one that requires small experiments to provide small answers to further your collective knowledge.
 It’s often these small wins in aggregate that give you progress.
 The skill is in picking the right experiments.
 But to look behind the curtain, even for us long-time SEOs, if we’re honest we’ll admit there’s certainly some luck involved.
-Dr. Ian Malcolm might suggest Chaos Theory.
-Google is always moving on the inside.
+Google is always moving your cheese.

-We can’t guarantee most things in SEO.
+We simply can’t guarantee most things in SEO.
 We can’t guarantee adding copy to an eCommerce collection page will move the needle in a positive direction.
 We can’t guarantee updating URLs to be more contextual will improve rankings, despite the best intentions of 301 redirects.
-Maybe we can’t even guarantee removing a <meta robots=”noindex”> will beyond a shadow of a doubt get a site indexed.
-Google doesn’t index everything it crawls, and they may have a reason for not indexing a site (e.g., prior penalties).
-A likelihood is not a guarantee, but this isn’t about semantics anyway.
-I think you get the picture.
+We can’t even guarantee Google will index any given URL.
+We have to be careful exchanging “likelihood” for “guarantee”.

 Sometimes, as you get close to a moment of big picture clarity, Google shuffles the deck.
 The game starts over.
 Google updates various algorithms more than 400 times a year.
 Your progress is fractionally, partially, or completely wiped away.
 These are the rules of engagement that you abide by in trying to leverage Google for commercial gain.
 There’s no contract to sign, and even the Google Guidelines are fuzzy at best.